 Every little kid loves to write a letter to Santa.
 Do you still remember writing your lists?
 I do!
 I loved to slip it into the mail box when I was done.
 Do you wonder where all the letters addressed to Santa end up?

-Have you noticed that lately kids will not really write a letter to Santa but just a list.
+Have you noticed that kids will not really write a letter to Santa but just list the items that they want.

 a new skateboard